 Brands are constantly working to make an emotional connection with their customers.
-Words can’t always convey emotion, but emoji sure can.
+Words can’t always convey emotion, but emoji can.

 Stand out in a crowded inbox

-There’s a lot of ? for emoji these days, but it’s not all good.
 Emojis aren’t for everyone.
 Before you add them to your subject lines, you should consider the following:

 Will emoji fit your tone?
-If you have a serious brand, say one that handles financial data, emoji might seem unprofessional to your customers.
+If you have a serious brand, for example, one that handles financial data, emoji might seem unprofessional to your customers.
 Ask yourself if quirky symbols or smiley faces fit your brand and make sure you test on small segments of your audience to measure how your larger subscriber base will react.

 If you market to millennials, emoji may hit the mark because they’ve become part of their daily life.
-That’s not to say that older customers won’t embrace them, but if you market to an older population who may not find them engaging, be sure to test before you go full-force.
+That’s not to say that older customers won’t embrace them but, if you market to an older population who may not find them engaging, be sure to test before you go full-force.

 Potential rendering issues

 All of the email clients with the green check mark display emoji correctly.
 Most of the big email clients like Gmail, Yahoo!, and Hotmail don’t have any issues with emoji.
-Outlook.com and iPhone/iPad sometimes convert symbols into the word ‘emoji.’
+Outlook.com and iPhone/iPad sometimes convert symbols into the word “emoji.”
 Outlook 2003 doesn’t support emoji at all.
 That’s when this ▢ will show up.
 This shouldn’t stop you from trying emoji; it just means you should test them first to make sure everything looks good.

 Tips to use emoji well